CristianNugnes/CristianNugnes/README.md

 # 👨‍💻 Python & JavaScript Developer | Selenium Automation | Ethical Hacking Student

 Hello!
-I'm [Your Name], a passionate developer specializing in **Python** and **JavaScript**.
+I'm Cristian Nugnes, a passionate developer specializing in **Python** and **JavaScript**.
 I create automated solutions using **Selenium** and I am constantly learning about **ethical hacking** and cybersecurity.
 My goal is to build efficient, secure, and scalable software while contributing to the open-source community.

 ## 🚀 Technologies and Skills